We all know those days, the ones when our brain feels like cotton wool and productivity is zero.

 It’s like looking out of the window and expecting the weather to be perfect every single day.
 It’s not going to happen!

-Your mojo has gone on the run for a reason – listen to that reason.
+Your mojo has disappeared for a reason – listen to that reason.

 Welcome the space that losing your mojo provides.